jhollinger/ruby-diftw/README.md

 Dependency Injection For The Win!
 A small, yet surprisingly powerful, dependency injection library for Ruby.

-**NOTE** This library is pre-1.0 and under active development.
-It's perfectly usable, but expect breaking API or behavior changes until 1.0.

 ### Why DI in Ruby?

 If your only concern is testing, mocks/stubs and `webmock` might be all you need.
 But if you're working on a large project that hooks into all kinds of enterprisey services, and those services aren't always available in dev/testing/staging, a dash of DI might be just the thing.